Who can apply? Are there tuition fees? How old should applicants be? Here you can find answers to these questions.

 How to apply and when?

-May-June: Entrance examinations at the DFFB
+May–June: The entrance examinations take place at the DFFB in Berlin.

 The candidates will be informed in advance regarding the precise dates and structure of the examination week.